 The Company may from time to time become involved in legal proceedings in the ordinary course of business.
-Currently, the Company is not a party to any legal proceedings the resolution of which management believes could have a material effect on the Company's financial position or results of operations with the exception of the proceeding below.
+Currently, the Company is not a party to any legal proceedings the resolution of which management believes could have a material effect on the Company's financial position or results of operations with the potential exception of the proceeding below.

 In 2012, Nite Glow Industries, Inc. and its owner, Marni Markell, ("Nite Glow") filed suit in the U.S. District Court for New Jersey against the Company alleging that the applicator developed and used by the Company for certain of its branded topical flea and tick products infringes a patent held by Nite Glow and asserted related claims for breach of contract and misappropriation of confidential information based on the terms of a Non-Disclosure Agreement.
 On June 27, 2018, a jury returned a verdict in favor of Nite Glow on each of the three claims and awarded damages of approximately \$12.6 million.
 The court ruled on post-trial motions in early June 2020, reducing the judgment amount to \$12.4 million and denying the plaintiff's request for attorneys' fees.
-The Company filed its notice of appeal and the plaintiff's cross-appealed.
+The Company filed its notice of appeal and the plaintiffs cross-appealed.
 On July 14, 2021, the Federal Circuit Court of Appeals issued its decision on the appeal.
 The Federal Circuit concluded that the Company did not infringe plaintiff's patent and determined that the breach of contract claim raised no non-duplicative damages and should be dismissed.
-The court affirmed the jury's liability verdict on the misappropriation of confidential information.
-The retrial on the "head start" damages issue concluded in early March 2024, but no decision has been issued by the court.
+The court affirmed the jury's liability verdict on the misappropriation of confidential information claim but ordered a new trial on damages on that single claim limited to the "head start" benefit, if any, generated by the confidential information.
+The retrial of the head start damages issue concluded in early March 2024, but no decision has been issued by the court.
 The Company intends to vigorously pursue its defenses in any future proceedings and believes that it will prevail on the merits as to the head start damages issue.
 While the Company believes that the ultimate resolution of this matter will not have a material impact on the Company's consolidated financial statements, the outcome of litigation is inherently uncertain and the final resolution of this matter may result in expense to the Company in excess of management's expectations.